AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 ### Enhancements

+- [Hooks](../advanced/hooks.md) are now supported in local development for edge meshes.

-Improved the information provided in the CLI when requesting the status of a provisioning mesh with the [`aio api-mesh:status` command](../advanced/index.md#aio-api-meshstatus).
+- Improved the information provided in the CLI when requesting the status of a provisioning mesh with the [`aio api-mesh:status` command](../advanced/index.md#aio-api-meshstatus).

 ## February 26, 2025